AnnaQ01/SQL-PowerBI-Bank-Loan-Analysis/Insights.md

 - **Applications by Grade and Loan Group**: Higher credit grades (A, B, C) have a higher percentage of good loans, with Grade A showing 94% good loans.
 Lower credit grades (F, G) show a greater proportion of bad loans, with Grade G showing 31% bad loans.
 - **Loan Status Summary**: Fully Paid loans make up the majority of the loan portfolio with 32,145 applications and a total loan amount of 351.36M.
 Charged Off loans represent 5,333 applications with a total loan amount of 65.53M and a slightly higher interest rate (13.88%).
 Current loans total 1,098 applications with 18.87M in loans, showing a higher interest rate (15.10%) and a lower DTI (14.72%).

-# The factors contributing to bad loans:
+# The factors contributing to bad loans
 - **Income Level**: Low-income borrowers have a higher default rate, with 28.24M in bad loans, while moderate-income borrowers also contribute significantly with 26.21M.
 Income level plays a key role in a borrower's ability to repay.
 - **Loan Purpose**: Debt consolidation is the leading cause of bad loans, accounting for 36.26M, indicating challenges in managing consolidated debts.
 - **Verification Status**: Not Verified loans show a higher risk of default, with 17.78M in bad loans.
 Even Verified loans account for 32.86M in bad loans, though part of a larger loan pool.